ChilliCream/graphql-workshop/docs/1-creating-a-graphql-server-project.md

    ![Add speaker](images/5-bcp-mutation-add-addspeaker.png)

-1. Query the names of all the speakers in the database.
+8. Query the names of all the speakers in the database with Banana Cakepop by adding the request below to your document.

    ```graphql
    query GetSpeakerNames {